How Missouri helps abortion opponents divert state taxes to crisis pregnancy centers

 Abortion foes praise the centers for supporting women and presenting alternatives to ending pregnancies.
 But critics say facilities mislead women by appearing to offer clinical services and unbiased advice

-Protestors in front of the U.S. Supreme Court shortly after a draft opinion was leaked that would have overturned Roe v.
-Wade (Robin Bravender/States Newsroom).
+Protestors in front of the U.S. Supreme Court in 2020 (Robin Bravender/States Newsroom).

 This story was originally published by ProPublica.

 In the final days of Missouri’s legislative session in May 2019, lawmakers turned their focus to a bill that would outlaw abortion in the state if the U.S. Supreme Court were to overturn Roe v.
 Wade.

 The abortion ban passed by the legislature and signed by Gov. Mike Parson remains in limbo, at least for now.
 A leaked draft opinion suggests the high court is preparing to overturn the landmark 1973 ruling, which would trigger bans in Missouri and about a dozen other states.

 But another piece of the same Missouri bill that has garnered far less attention has already taken effect.
 It has funneled millions of tax dollars to fight abortion, and it may well move tens of millions of dollars more to that battle — a drain on state revenues that legislative oversight officials failed to forecast.